-The valid capacity rules that you assign to agents in your contact-center environment take precedence over capacity-rule assignments to the places and tenants to which the agent belongs.
+For Stat Server 8.1.2, the valid capacity rules that you assign to agents in your contact-center environment take precedence over the capacity-rule assignment to the tenants to which the agents belong.
+For Stat Server 8.1.0-, agent capacity-rule assignments also take precedence over place capacity-rule assignments.